adamedx/scriptclass/src/scriptobject/DESIGN.md

 Functionality in ScriptClass is expressed using two main styles of organization:

 * PowerShell classes: Most of the code in ScriptClass is componentized as PowerShell classes expressed through the `class` keyword.
 This provides a well-defined, if somewhat awkward, mechanism for organization and reuse.
-Each class resides in exactly one source file, and the source file hsould have the same name as the class.
+Each class resides in exactly one source file, and the source file should have the same name as the class.
 * PowerShell advanced function commands: Advanced functions (i.e. functions that are decorated with attributes such as [cmdletbinding()]) are used in ScriptClass to provide user interface, i.e. for commands.
-Commands cannot be easily expressed as classes, but can be concisely and intuitiely impleented as advanced functions.
+Commands cannot be easily expressed as classes, but can be concisely and intuitively implemented as advanced functions.
 In most cases, these advanced functions are simply thin wrappers around the core functionality provided in the class-organized code.
 Each advanced function / command exists in a file named after the command.

 In general, no code exists outside of the contexts above, e.g. PowerShell functions that are not commands exposed by the ScriptClass module should be exist; such functions should be (possibly static) methods in some PowerShell class instead.
 An exception would be declarations of variables that are exported from the module, or functions required as part of an interface to PowerShell functionality being used by ScriptClass.

-The irony of ScriptClass, the putative replacement for the inadeqaute PowerShell `class` implementation, being built upon `class` is not lost.
+The irony of ScriptClass, the putative replacement for the inadequate PowerShell `class` implementation, being built upon `class` is not lost.
 However, the concerns about `class` were not that it could not be used to build applications, just that it could not be used to do so intuitively.
 The reality is that with enough persistence and focus, `class` is quite suitable for building a complex application, just as long as one is willing to do this using a PowerShell-like language rather than actual idiomatic PowerShell.

-The upside of using `class` in this context is that this is the last time it needs to be used as the basis of an application thanks to the arrival of ScriptClass.

 ### Components

 This section describes the components that implement the ScriptClass class definition, object management, and mock functionality.
-The code sharing capabilities implemented by `Import-Script` and `Import-Assembly` are sufficiently straightforward and somewhat less central to the primary utility of ScriptClass that tehey are not covered here.
+The code sharing capabilities implemented by `Import-Script` and `Import-Assembly` are sufficiently straightforward and somewhat less central to the primary utility of ScriptClass that they are not covered here.

-The diagram below shows the directory structure of the `scriptobject` directory of the ScriptClass source; the files within this directory, shown here without their `.ps1` extensiosn, contains PowerShell classes with the same name as the file:
+The diagram below shows the directory structure of the `scriptobject` directory of the ScriptClass source; the files within this directory, shown here without their `.ps1` extensions, contains PowerShell classes with the same name as the file:

     scriptobject
     │   ClassManager